MatthesElstermann/ALPS-Visio-Add-In/README.md

-See [docs/publish-install.md](docs/AddIn installation-guide.pdf) for installing instructions.
+See [docs/AddIn installation-guide.pdf] for installing instructions.